Win Prizes: Awesome Summer Reading Programs in Atlanta

 Chuck E. Cheese: Get 10 free tokens for reading for two weeks.
 Be sure to take a look at the other rewards charts to keep your kids on track all summer long.
 Kids are limited to one chart per child, per day.

 Mayor’s Summer Reading Club: The program designates a city-wide book choice for infants and for children ages 2-5 to share with families at no cost to them.
 Throughout the summer, libraries, museums, farmers’ markets and other institutions in Atlanta will hold “book club reads” and enrichment events based on the stories.
-2020 book selections include “In the West End” and “Goodnight, Goodnight, Construction Site.”
+2022 book selections include “I’ll Build You A Bookcase” and “Atlanta, My Home.”

 Wrapped Up in Reading: The Carlos Museum’s annual summer reading program encourages children to maintain their reading skills, and the book list allows kids to learn about civilizations from around the world.
-Children who read five books from the Summer 2020 Book List and email their completed Reading Diary signed by a parent by Sept.
+Children who read five books from the Summer 2022 Book List and email their completed Reading Diary signed by a parent by Sept.
 1 will receive prizes.
-Since the Carlos Museum is closed to the public until further notice due to COVID-19, families may not be able to visit the museum over the summer to pick up their prizes as in the past; instead, prizes will be mailed to you.
+Free admission will be offered to those who turn in their Reading Diary in person.

 Junie B. Jones: The Kids’ Club includes a newsletter about new books, fun printables, games and special activities.